-- 96. Plaintiff repeats and re-alleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein. - 97.
+- 90. Plaintiff repeats and re-alleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein. - 91.
 During the Class Period, the Individual Defendants participated in the operation and management of Plug, and conducted and participated, directly and indirectly, in the conduct of Plug's business affairs.
-Because of their senior positions, they knew the adverse non-public information about Plug's misstatement of income and expenses and false financial statements. - 98.
-As officers and/or directors of a publicly owned company, the Individual Defendants had a duty to disseminate accurate and truthful information with respect to Plug's financial condition and results of operations, and to correct promptly any public statements issued by Plug which had become materially false or misleading. - 99.
-Because of their positions of control and authority as senior officers, the Individual Defendants were able to, and did, control the contents of the various reports, press releases and public filings which Plug disseminated in the marketplace during the Class Period concerning Plug's results of operations.
+Because of their senior positions, they knew the adverse non-public information about Plug's misstatement of income and expenses and false financial statements. - 92.
+As officers and/or directors of a publicly owned company, the Individual Defendants had a duty to disseminate accurate and truthful information with respect to Plug's financial condition and results of operations, and to correct promptly any public statements issued by Plug which had become materially false or misleading.

+- 93. Because of their positions of control and authority as senior officers, the Individual Defendants were able to, and did, control the contents of the various reports, press releases and public filings which Plug disseminated in the marketplace during the Class Period concerning Plug's results of operations.
 Throughout the Class Period, the Individual Defendants exercised their power and authority to cause Plug to engage in the wrongful acts complained of herein.
-The Individual Defendants, therefore, were controlling persons of Plug within the meaning of Section 20(a) of the Exchange Act.
-In this capacity, they participated in the unlawful conduct alleged which artificially inflated the market price of Plug securities. - 100.
+The Individual Defendants, therefore, were "controlling persons" of Plug within the meaning of Section 20(a) of the Exchange Act.
+In this capacity, they participated in the unlawful conduct alleged which artificially inflated the market price of Plug securities. - 94.
 Each of the Individual Defendants, therefore, acted as a controlling person of Plug.
 By reason of their senior management positions and/or being directors of Plug, each of the Individual Defendants had the power to direct the actions of, and exercised the same to cause, Plug to engage in the unlawful acts and conduct complained of herein.
-Each of the Individual control the specific activities which comprise the primary violations about which Plaintiff and the other members of the Class complain.
+Each of the Individual Defendants exercised control over the general operations of Plug and possessed the power to control the specific activities which comprise the primary violations about which Plaintiff and the other members of the Class complain. - 95.
+By reason of the above conduct, the Individual Defendants are liable pursuant to Section 20(a) of the Exchange Act for the violations committed by Plug.